 There are some differences between Trump's declaration and most of the continuing states of emergency declared over the past 39 years.
 Trump's executive order points to his determination of a national security situation on the US border — most others (but not all) states of emergency have responded to humanitarian and political threats abroad: for governmental human rights abuses, terrorism, regional destabilization or recruitment of child soldiers.
 Many of these orders provide authorization for sanctions and work in tandem with the International Emergency Economic Powers Act of 1977, which gives the president authority to regulate commerce during a national emergency.

 Of the other 31 national emergencies still active, several also point to explosive conflicts happening today.
 Six years ago, President Barack Obama issued a state of emergency after the Arab Spring uprising in response to Yemeni governmental actions threatening “Yemen's peace, security and stability” and rejecting “a peaceful transition of power that meets the legitimate demands and aspirations of the Yemeni people for change.”
 Today, Yemen faces the world's largest humanitarian crisis.

 Bush's 2001 declarations in response to the 9/11 attacks also still exist — but giving the president years-long special powers isn't what the NEA was designed for.

 After a national emergency is declared, it can only be ended by a presidential proclamation or by Congress.
 These emergency powers are intended to be temporary — a stopgap until Congress can act.
 But this check has “been entirely ignored,” Goitein says.
 “Congress has never voted on whether to end a state of emergency.”

-But where are we now?
-Here's a list of the current active national emergencies, from the most recent — a mere two months — to the oldest — 39 years.
+Where are we now?
+Here's a list of the current active national emergencies, from the most recent to the oldest — 39 years.